Recent Blog Articles

 If you've ever had a cold that just wouldn't go away, chances are it was sinusitis — an inflammation of the paranasal sinuses, the cavities within the bones that surround the nose.
 The sinuses are lined with a thin membrane that produces mucus, which is normally swept along by hair cells and drains through small openings into the nasal cavity.
 Sinusitis (also called rhinosinusitis) starts when this drainage system becomes blocked, usually from swelling due to inflammation caused by infection or allergy.
 Soon, your head hurts, you feel facial pressure or pain, and thick mucus clogs your nose.
 The symptoms may clear on their own, but often they persist or repeatedly return.

 Several years ago, Dr. Ralph Metson, a sinus specialist at Massachusetts Eye and Ear Infirmary in Boston, conducted a study of the effects of chronic sinusitis on daily functioning.
 Dr. Metson says he and his colleagues undertook the research because so many of his patients felt that no one understood how miserable sinusitis could be.
-Comparing the impact of chronic sinusitis with that of other chronic illnesses — including heart failure, back pain, and chronic obstructive pulmonary disease — the Harvard researchers found that sinusitis sufferers reported the highest levels of pain and the lowest levels of social functioning, as well as significant problems with work, energy, and mental health.
+Comparing the impact of chronic sinusitis with that of other chronic conditions, the Harvard researchers found that sinusitis sufferers also reported similar levels of discomfort, as well as significant problems with work, energy, and mental health.